 - Specialist fees

 - Cost of surgery

 - And more…

 Another feature to take note of is our very competitive interest rate for a Medical Loan.
 It’s always wise to compare interest rates with other lenders before committing to a loan of any kind, but you’ll discover our rates are some of the best.

 As a private lender, we focus on providing speedy service for our customers.
 If you are faced with a medical emergency and need the funds in a rush, loan applications can often be processed and approved either on the same day you apply or the very next business day.
 Once approved, the funds will be deposited in your account in quick time, ready for you to use.

 Secure a Medical Loan With Cashify

-Cashify, an Australian owned and operated private lender, specialises in helping Aussies with Medical Loans and Personal Loans.
+Cashify, an Australian-owned and operated private lender, specialises in helping Aussies with medical loans and personal small loans online.
 If you’ve had medical treatment or an upcoming surgical procedure and need funding assistance, get in touch with us today to learn more about how we can help you.

 Disclaimer: Please note this content is of general nature only and does not take into account your personal objectives, financial situations or needs.
 For advice tailored to your financial situation, it is advised that you seek guidance from an accountant or financial advisor.
 The information contained in this article is correct at the date of publication.